Illustration: Sofia Pashaei

 It helps you understand concepts of stereo instrument micing and phase relationships, and provides a good example of instruments that span the audible frequency range.
 Unfortunately, this also makes them a bit harder to sample than other instruments.
 No single mic setup is appropriate for every mix.
 This is one reason why so many different piano libraries exist: they’re tailored for specific feelings, styles, or genres.
 Today, we’ll be talking about how to get the most out of your piano samples.
 I’ll be using Kontakt 5 and Native Instruments Alicia’s Keys for demonstration purposes, but most of these tips apply to any virtual piano.
 The track we’ll be working with is “Wade in the Water,” a jazz standard originally written in 1901.

 Before we start, let’s hear the finished product to get a sense of where we’re headed.
 Keep in mind that MIDI programming and mixing is a cumulative effort – each step adds to the finished whole.
-A dna player for the final session is included at the bottom of this post so that you can splice it and experiment with the piano yourself.

 As with all virtual acoustic instruments, performance is crucial.
 You need to get into the mind of a piano player while programming MIDI piano.
 First and foremost, you need to be careful with quantization.
 Over-quantizing leads to robotic and lifeless sounding MIDI, even if the performance is technically “correct.”
 There are two methods that I use to ensure that my piano playing has some life.
 The first involves playing the part live and then applying light quantization once I’m finished – something in the range of 25% – 30% strength.
 Even then, I apply a little bit of swing to give it a little groove.